 The majority of patients had well controlled HIV infection and C-reactive protein (a marker of systemic inflammation) was not elevated baseline.

-During the first three months of atorvastatin was administered in doses of 20 mg per day, and if the participant atorvastatin tolerated without safety laboratory abnormalities, the dose was increased to 40 mg for the remaining nine-month study.
-The two groups, both the control, placebo and active drug group also received guidance on healthy lifestyle and nutrition counseling according to National Cholesterol Education Program guidelines.
+During the first three months of atorvastatin was given at doses of 20 mg per day, and if the participant tolerated atorvastatin without safety laboratory abnormalities, the dose was increased to 40 mg for the remaining nine months of the study.
+The two groups, both control, placebo, as well as the active drug group also received guidance on healthy lifestyle and nutritional counseling according to National Cholesterol Education Program guidelines.

 The CT images of the analysis was performed by a single specialist in cardiac imaging, very experienced, blinded to the treatment group and clinical status of patients.
 The main diagnosis was the volume of the plate; Plates were examined and also the morphology of high-risk features such as low attenuation, irregular calcification and positive remodeling rate.

 As expected, LDL cholesterol decreased in the atorvastatin group by 0,98 mmol / L (-38 (+/- 29) mg / dl), while the placebo group increased by 0,28 mmol / L (11 (+/- 21 ) mg / dl).
 The overall volume measure plaque in coronary CTA decreased 4,7% with atorvastatin.
 Notably, there was an increase of 18% in plaque volume within just one year in the placebo group.
 Additionally, atorvastatin reduced the volume of non-calcified plaque 19,4% but concern in the placebo arm, the volume of non-calcified plaque growth weaves over one year of 20,4%.